-When placed in a south-facing window, the leaves will grow close, tight and compact leaves.
+When placed in a south-facing window, the interlocking leaves will grow close, tight, and compact light green leaves.
 While plants growing in areas with less light will be more soft and open.

 Flowering and Fragrance

-The crassula is a small shrub with slim zipper-like stems.
-It has compact, tree-like branching and the leaves are placed in tiny rows opposite to each other.
+The watch chain crassula is a small shrub with slim zipper-like stems.
+It has compact, tree-like branching, and the leaves are placed in tiny rows opposite each other.

-The plant generally does not have any recognizable scent.
+The Crassula muscosa plant generally does not have any recognizable scent.

-There are many variations to the typical species.
-Some look like a cockscomb while others have a red or brownish-yellow tint.
+There are many variations to the typical watch chain species.
+Some look like a cockscomb, while others have a red or brownish-yellow tint.

-It also comes with silver stripes and grows out like a corkscrew.
-However, the main variety, with its simple and beautiful of greenish-white flowers, remains the most attractive.
+It also comes with silver stripes and grows like a corkscrew.
+However, the main variety remains the most attractive with its simple and beautiful greenish-white flowers.

-When growing well indoors, it is unlikely to bloom.
+When growing Crassula muscosa (Crassula lycopodioides) indoors, it is unlikely to bloom.

-Like most types of succulents, the zipper plant enjoys the sunlight.
-However, it is still able to flourish in darker areas if it is kept in a cool room.
+Like most types of succulents, the Watch Chain Crassula muscosa enjoys full sun.
+However, it can still flourish in darker areas if kept in a cool room.

-On the other hand, it should not be kept at temperatures higher than 60 degrees Fahrenheit.
+On the other hand, the Muscosa watch chain should not be kept at temperatures higher than 60° degrees Fahrenheit.

-These plants should be fed monthly during the summer with a controlled release fertilizer.
+These plants should be fed monthly during the summer with a balanced, water-soluble fertilizer.
 They can be fed weekly as well, with a weak liquid solution.

 Soil and Transplanting

-Plant Zipper plants in well-drained soil and grow the plant in partial or full sunlight.
+Plant Crassula muscosa plants in well-draining soil and grow plants in partial or full sunlight.
 When choosing a pot, make sure that it’s not too large.

 An ideal option is a 4″ inch clay pot.
 Use a cactus mix or a mixture of half potting soil and half perlite or pumice with good drainage to allow excess water to drain.

 If you’re going to relocate your zipper plant, relocate during the warmer seasons.
 Make sure the soil is dry while repotting the plant.